Recipe - My ULTIMATE Crunchy On The Outside, Gooey In The Centre Chocolate Chip Cookies

 3. Sieve the dry ingredients (the flour, bicarbonate and salt) and add to the cookie mixture.
 Mix until combined, but don’t over-beat at this stage, this could make your cookies tough.

-4. To finish your chocolate chip cookie dough, add in the chopped Dairy Milk bars and hazelnuts, and again combine with a wooden spoon, trying not to over-mix.
+4. To finish your chocolate chip cookie dough, add in the chopped Dairy Milk bars and chopped up hazelnuts (if using), and again combine with a wooden spoon, trying not to over-mix.

-5. Spoon the mixture onto a plate (you could place them directly onto the lined baking tray, just make sure it will fit in the freezer), making 12 ‘balls’ – don’t push them down or try to shape them at all, if the cookie mixture is tall now it’ll help the cookies keep some height when they’re baked.
+5. Spoon the mixture onto a plate (you could place them directly onto the lined baking tray, just make sure it will fit in the freezer), making 12 ‘balls’.
+Each should weigh around 100g - if you're doing this by eye, use a large tablespoon as your measure for each cookie ball.
+These balls will be your cookies.
+Don’t push them down or try to shape them at all, we will bake them as frozen balls - if the cookie mixture is tall now it’ll help the cookies keep some height when they’re baked.

 6. Put the cookie dough balls in the freezer for a minimum of one hour.
-While they’re in the freezer, pre-heat your oven to 180°C if it’s a fan oven, or 190°C if it’s a traditional oven.
+Honestly, the longer the better - I often leave them in overnight.

-7. Place the frozen cookie dough balls onto a baking sheet lined with tin foil (baking parchment will do, too, but I find that the tin foil gives me better results).
+8. Place the frozen cookie dough balls onto a baking sheet lined with tin foil (baking parchment will do, too, but I find that the tin foil gives me better results).
 The cookies should be at least 1.5 inches apart – they’ll need space to spread.
+If your tray doesn't fit them all comfortably, keep half of the cookies in the freezer and cook in two batches.

-8. Bake the cookies for 12 minutes, take them out of the oven and leave to rest on the baking tray for another 15 minutes.
+9. Bake the cookies for 12-14 minutes at 180°C (356°F) if it's a fan-assisted oven, or 190°C (374°F) if it's a conventional oven.
+12 minutes for a cookie that is still quite soft in the middle once cooled, or 14 if you'd like them a little more crispy.
+Take them out of the oven and leave to rest on the baking tray for another 15 minutes.
 They will be very squidgy and soft when you take them out of the oven – this is okay, they’ll set as they cool, and hold their shape but keep a gooey centre.

 Notes